COGMLS/UtilityLibs/README.md

 The **Utility Libraries** repository contains some libraries that was designed first to specific projects and than adapted to a more generic approach, allowing an easy way to be used in many projects.
 The repository contain libraries focus on C++ development, but some libraries can contain ported versions to other languages.
 Check the project documentation to see more details about.
 Each project contain a folder *Docs* that holds their own documentations.

+**IMPORTANT:** All commits, branch merging and tags are managed in a local server.
+The GitHub repository is a secondary place to this project and the Pull Requests are not used by the author.

 > The repository is focus on development of cross-platform projects, but a few projects can may be an exception depending the platform support or their capabilities.

 ## Libraries Available: